 BUI Resulting in Injury or Death in Sarasota, Florida

-If you face a charge of BUI resulting in injury or death, you must seek legal advice as soon as possible so that your criminal defense attorney can begin investigating your case.
+If you face a charge of BUI resulting in injury or death, you must seek legal advice as soon as possible so that your Sarasota criminal defense lawyer can begin investigating your case.

 Regardless of any previous convictions, if your impairment led to an accident that causes injures, penalties will be severe.